stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 A `<profile>` element must contain a `tag` and an `id` attribute.
 A `type` attribute is implicit defined with one of the values `base`, `coi-minor` or `coi`.
-If the attribute has not explicit been defined, it will by default be initialized with the value `base`.
+If the attribute has not explicit been defined, it will by default be initialised with the value `base`.
 Most `<profile>` elements will have an `type` attribute with the value `base`, which describes the a typical profile, i.e. a subset of a standard or a set of standards, or one of the above with a specific